dhellfeld/install_scripts/README.md

 # Install Scripts
-Various install scripts for macOS10.12 and Ubuntu16.04LTS
+Various install scripts to setup macOS and Ubuntu